sakaal/service_infra_ansible/README.md

 Once you have the servers:

+1. Add the target host addresses to the `bootstrap` inventory.

+1. Copy the `host_vars/203.0.113.1.sample` to a file with a name matching the inventory entry, and edit it to set at least the `dns_zone` and `hostname`:

+        cp host_vars/203.0.113.1.sample 203.0.113.1

 1. Perform a minimal operating system installation using whichever approach is most convenient in the hosting provider's environment.
     * [Hetzner installimage CentOS](Hetzner_installimage_CentOS.md)